BlueFlame202/BlueFlame202/README.md

 **darth-vader-py:** The VADER method has some issues, which I documented in my repositories.
 I countered these issues by allowing for a more dynamic lexicon that isn't necessarily gold-standard, but is more accurate when it comes to sentiment.
 This way, it was more useful and sensitive for certain corpus of tweets that I cared about.

-**vaderSentimentCpp:** A C++ version of the VADER sentiment analysis tool.
+**vader-cpp:** A C++ version of the VADER sentiment analysis tool.
 I made this so I could do sentiment analysis on a large corpus much faster, and also just because I like C++ and there wasn't an existing repository implementing this.
 I wrote this a while ago, so in hindsight, there are some things that could be changed (especially in terms of styling).
 When I get a chance I'll make updates.
 If you would like to see these updates made, shoot me an email at aathreyakadambi@gmail.com so I'll prioritize them!

-**LaTeX-and-Asy:** The files I use to make my fancy LaTeX notes and documents.
+**latex-and-asy:** The files I use to make my fancy LaTeX notes and documents.

 **blueflame202.github.io:** The public side of my website/blog.